TKDFusion/HomeAutomation-ThingWerks-IoT-Framework/Readme-Getting-Started.md

 ## Build Your Automation
 1) Review the client-example.js for complete programming guide
-2) Test run Core and Clients in the terminal using `node` or `nodemon` and use log to determine proper operation
+2) Test run Core and Clients in the terminal using `node` or `nodemon` and use log to determine proper operation.
+Start TW-Core first, then run the Clients
 3) Debugging:
     * use firefox to view the URL for pretty JSON formatting
     * client memory `http://127.0.0.1:20000/client`